rodneyshupe/Cookbook/Recipes/Sides/Glazed-Carrots.rst

    manufacturer's instructions.
 Cook carrots in the water bath until fully tender, about 1 hour.
 At this point, carrots can be stored in refrigerator for up to 1 week.
-2. empty entire contents of bag into a 12-inch, heavy-bottomed skillet and cook over high heat, stirring constantly, until liquid has reduced to a shiny glaze, about 2 minutes.
+2. Empty entire contents of bag into a 12-inch, heavy-bottomed skillet and cook over high heat, stirring constantly, until liquid has reduced to a shiny glaze, about 2 minutes.
 Season to taste with salt and pepper, stir in parsley, and serve.
 If glaze breaks and turns